mickymacirl/CI-P2-Fruit/README.md

 ## Back of Card Image

-* From the Site Logo, created a back of the card image to display card front before a card is flipped.
+* From the Site Logo, created a back of the card image to display the card front before a card is flipped.

 ![Card Back](/assets/readme/backcardrm.jpg)